TheEconomist/graphic-detail-data/data/2018-10-20_space-launches/README.md

 # Space launches

-These are the data behind the space launches chart.
+These are the data behind the "space launches" chart, [The space race is dominated by new competitors](https://economist.com/graphic-detail/2018/10/20/the-space-race-is-dominated-by-new-contenders).

 Principal data came from the Jonathan McDowell's JSR Launch Vehicle Database, available online at http://www.planet4589.org/space/lvdb/index.html.

 Data files can be downloaded and processed through the included R/Jupyter script, `Data processing.ipynb`.